A Kitchen Graduates with a New Look

 They removed their posting and Sweeten’s client services helped Lindsay rewrite it and narrow down the choices while they searched for a contractor match.
 Once they found a potential match, several other factors were required by the board, and their contractors “took the time to go through the copy of the board requirements before we officially selected them,” Lindsay said.
 “As a first-time renovator and co-op owner, we were happy to have a little guidance from someone who has been through this process before.”

 Style finds: Floor tiles: Agora Grey.
 Kitchen cabinets: Sweeten kitchen designer.
 Aluminum cabinet hardware: Hafele.
 Countertops: Monteclare Quartz TK.
-Faucet: Moen.
-Sink: Elkay.
+Faucet: Appliances Connection.
+Sink: Appliances Connection.
 Refrigerator: Fisher & Paykel.
-Stove: Bosch.
-800 Series microwave: Bosch.
-800 Series dishwasher: Bosch.
-Hood: Faber.
+Stove: Appliances Connection.
+800 Series microwave: Appliances Connection.
+800 Series dishwasher: Appliances Connection.
+Hood: Appliances Connection.
 Darvone 1-light bowl pendant: Wayfair.
 Bar stools: Flash Furniture.